 Stonestream© has a range of products designed especially to remove dissolved minerals, suspended solid particles, and bacteria.
 Our high-quality and efficient water filtering and softening EcoPower shower heads will prevent the growth of bacteria and mould since they filter out the dirt and limescale that attract such microorganisms in the first place.

 We talked earlier about the Legionella bacteria which causes so many problems in our air conditioning systems, water storage systems, and anywhere they can thrive and produce infected water droplets.
 Here are some tips to steer clear of this bacteria:

 Keep your water system, showerhead, and hose free from limescale, rust, dirt, slime, and other contaminants.

 Produce hot water at a temperature of at least 60°C.

 Keep cold water pipes below 20°C.

-Remember, you’ll produce hot water at a very high temperature, and have an increased risk of scalding.
+Remember, hot water at a very high temperature produces an increased risk of scalding.
 You must install thermostatic mixing valves at all hot water outlets, especially at the shower outlet.
 This will help prevent potential hazards from turning into nasty accidents.

-So, to sum up.
-If your domestic water system is out of date, have an inspection to highlight any plumbing improvements and get them done.
-These will eliminate potential bacterial and fungal breeding places within your water system in general.
+So, to sum up, if your domestic water system is out of date, have an inspection to highlight any plumbing issues and get them fixed.
+This will also eliminate potential bacterial and fungal breeding places within your water system in general.
 If you live in the UK, make sure the work complies with the UK Water Regulations.
-If you live elsewhere, you’ll probably find that your own country will have equivalent regulations.
+If you live elsewhere, you’ll probably find that your own country has equivalent regulations.
 You’ll need professional help with this.